JonasWanke/timetable/README.md

   // `child`, `childWhileDragging`, and the callbacks are available here as
   // well.
 );

+// Alternatively, you can manually convert an offset to a `DateTime:` final dateTime = geometryKey.currentState!.resolveOffset(globalOffset);
 ```

 You could even offer to drag the event into one of multiple timetables: